 Here's who will be on the Baseball Hall of Fame ballot for the first time in 2018

-Chipper Jones and Jim Thome head up the list
+Chipper Jones and Jim Thome headline the list

-Now that the dust has settled on the 2017 Baseball Hall of Fame class, we can start to look ahead to next year's ballot.
-Sure, we'll go far more in depth come next December and January, but we can at least begin to think about which players might be going in next year.
+On Sunday, the 2017 Baseball Hall of Fame class was officially enshrined.
+With that in the rearview, we can start to look ahead to next year's ballot.
+Sure, we'll go far more in depth come December and January, but we can at least think about which players might be going in next year.

 We have several carryovers with a good shot at induction, but there are also some worthy first-timers.